Anti-Bullying

 Procedurally at the College the following guidelines apply:

-• Parents, teachers, students, and the community are made be aware of the diocesan anti-bullying policy
+• Parents, teachers, students, and the community are made aware of the diocesan anti-bullying policy.

-• Parents are encouraged to contact school if they become aware of a problem
+• Parents are encouraged to contact their child’s LOWE if they become aware of a problem.

-• If student bullying persists, parents will be contacted, and consequences implemented consistent with the Diocesan Code of Conduct
+• If student bullying is evident, parents will be contacted, and consequences implemented consistent with the Diocesan Code of Conduct

-The consequences for a student who has been the perpetrator of bullying may involve the following:
+The consequences for a student who has engaged in bullying behaviours may include:

 • Exclusion from classes and/or the yard